Corporate Governance Statement

 The Board of directors is responsible for the proper management of the Company by formulating, reviewing and approving the Company’s strategy, budgets, and corporate actions.
 In order to achieve its objectives, the Board adopts the ten principles of the QCA Code.
 Through successfully implementing these principles, the Company believes it is able to deliver long-term growth for shareholders and maintain a flexible, efficient and effective management framework within an entrepreneurial environment.

-- Dr. Christopher G J Richards, Executive Chairman and Interim CEO;
+- Dr Christopher G J Richards, Non-Executive Director and Chair

-- Michael J. Higgins, Senior Independent Director; and
+- Mr Guy van Zwanenberg, Senior Independent Director;

-- William M. Lewis, an independent Non-executive Director.
+- Mr William M. Lewis, an independent Non-executive Director;

-The backgrounds and relevant experience of these directors is set out on the website.
+The backgrounds and relevant experience of these Directors is set out on Board of Directors page.

-Additionally, the Company has appointed a professional Company Secretary who is also our General Counsel who assists the Chairman and Committee Chairmen in preparing for and running effective Board meetings and Committee meetings, including the timely dissemination of appropriate information prior to meetings and minutes following the meetings.
+The Company Secretary assists the Chair and Committee Chairs in preparing for and running effective Board meetings and Committee meetings, including the timely dissemination of appropriate information prior to meetings and minutes following the meetings.
 The Company Secretary provides advice and guidance to the extent required by the Board on the legal and regulatory environment.

-Each Director serves on the Board from appointment until the next annual general meeting at which he or she stands for election.
-Thereafter he or she stands for reelection in accordance with the Company’s Articles of Association which is no less than once every three years.
+Each Director serves on the Board from appointment until the next annual general meeting at which he stands for election.
+Thereafter he stands for re-election in accordance with the Company’s Articles of Association which is no less than once every three years.

 In compliance with UK best practice, the Board has established the following committees.